161st Street (Bronx): Description

 East 161st Street begins at an intersection with Woodycrest Avenue and Jerome Avenue in the Bronx.
 The road passes a parking lot to the south and crosses under the Macombs Dam Bridge soon after.
 After the intersection with Ruppert Place, East 161st passes the south side of Yankee Stadium.
 Just after Yankee Stadium, River Avenue crosses over East 161st Street.
 At this intersection is the only subway station on East 161st Street.
 East 161st is then split by a median used for parking.
 Grand Concourse, a major thoroughfare in the Bronx intersects soon after, ending the divided highway system on East 161st Street.
 After the Melrose Avenue intersection, the first section of East 161st Street comes to an end as the road continues as Elton Avenue.
-The second section of East 161st, a one-way street in the opposite direction.
-The section begins at an intersection with Third Avenue, intersects with Brook Avenue, and makes a curve to the south as Washington Avenue.
+The second section of East 161st Street is a one-way street; it begins at an intersection with Third Avenue, intersects with Brook Avenue, and makes a curve to the south as Washington Avenue.
 The third section of East 161st Street begins at Third Avenue, just south of the second section.
 This one is a half-mile, stretching from Third Avenue to Prospect Avenue.
 The final, easternmost section begins at an intersection at Westchester Avenue and ends at Hewitt Place, a short connector.